buddhist-uni/buddhist-uni.github.io/_content/essays/rampurwa-parinirvana_anand-deepak.md

   - historiography
 ---

-A reminder that our archeological and geographic knowledge about the Buddhist holy sites is still not as certain as we would normally like to imply.
+A reminder that our archeological and geographic knowledge about the Buddhist holy sites is still not as certain as we would normally like to assume.